Allan Chase

 • He returned to Phoenix, AZ by 1971 and was a mentor to me, Lewis Nash, Ted Goddard (Jr.), Jim Henry, Tom Goodwin, and many other jazz musicians growing up or living in Phoenix, introducing us to rare records, bebop history, all kinds of tunes, and obscure and forgotten players of all eras.
 He was an avid record collector and listener, and made many cassette tape compilations for friends and young musicians.

 • Based in Phoenix most of the time from 1971-2007 (except when he returned to Lott TX for a couple of years in the early 1990s to help family members), he led big bands on and off, played local gigs (with guitarist Jerry Byrd, drummer Dave Cook’s band Vanguard, Lewis Nash's Pendulum, etc.), coached and accompanied singers, wrote for special concerts, including the Roots of Jazz series produced by Mary Bishop, and received occasional commissions.
 Ted Goddard (guitarist, son of the tenor saxophonist) has led a tentet devoted to Shell's music since 2001.
+The tentet is still meeting weekly at the musicians’ union hall and playing Prince Shell’s music as of 2024.

 Prince Shell playing his solo piano set at a concert produced by Lewis Nash and Allan Chase, “An Evening of Creative Improvised Music,” ASU Music Theater, Tempe AZ, 1.21.80.